flanck-lang/flanck-standard/STANDARD.md

 ### Input and output

-This document does not define any standard for input or output, but any columns can be used for input or ouput.
+This document does not define any standard for input or output, but any stack holders can be used for input or ouput.